keepthinker/study-notes/操作系统/Linux系统.md

 threads share the virtual memory abstraction, whereas each receives its own virtualized processor.

 A process begins its life when, not surprisingly, it is created.
-In Linux, this occurs by means of the fork() system call, which creates a new process by duplicating an existing one.The process that calls fork() is the parent, whereas the new process is the child.
+In Linux, this occurs by means of the fork() system call, which creates a new process by duplicating an existing one.
+The process that calls fork() is the parent, whereas the new process is the child.
 The fork() system call returns from the kernel twice: once in the parent process and again in the newborn child.

 The kernel stores the list of processes in a circular doubly linked list called the task list.